 Midwest Region: What has happened in recent years?

 Auburn, the 5 seed, emerged as the Midwest Region champ in 2019, beating Kentucky 77-71 in OT in the Regional Final.
-What the Tigers accomplished two years ago was mighty impressive considering they had to topple traditional college basketball powers like Kansas, North Carolina and Kentucky along the way.
+What the Tigers accomplished three years ago was mighty impressive considering they had to topple traditional college basketball powers like Kansas, North Carolina and Kentucky along the way.
 The Jayhawks, Tar Heels and Wildcats all had better seeds than Auburn.

 Midwest Region history: First round upsets

 Call this the “feast or famine region” when it comes to upsets.
 In 2015, for instance, the region did not have a single first round upset.
 The next year in 2016, a 15 knocked off a 2 seed, a 12 beat a 5, an 11 toppled a 6, a 10 beat a 7 and a 9 upended an 8.

 Middle Tennessee was the 15 seed in the Midwest in that crazy tournament six years ago.
 They toppled No. 2 seed Michigan State.

 In the past 22 years, there have also been two 14 seeds that have shocked the world.
 Mercer took down No. 3 seeded Duke in 2014 and No. 14 Ohio upset No. 3 Georgetown in 2010.
 The Midwest region has been kind to Ohio as two years after the Bobcats beat the Hoyas, they knocked off Michigan as a 13 seed.